 Accordingly, the Company is now classified as an affected listed issuer.
 There is no major development and the Board of Directors continue in its efforts to source for suitable investment opportunities.

-The Company has 24 months from the date of first announcement, 17 February 2020, to submit its regularisation plan to the relevant authorities for approval.
+The Company has to submit its regularisation plan on or before 16 February 2023 to the regulatory authorities for approval.